Visible Light Positioning With Lam\'e Curve LEDs: A Generic Approach for Camera Pose Estimation: Simulations and Experiments

-The above simulation statistical results are summarized in Table~\ref{tab:sim_res}.
+The above statistical results are summarized in Table~\ref{tab:sim_res}.
 It can be observed that LC-VLP achieves MPEs of $2.25\cm$ and $2.71\cm$ in Scenarios~\ref{sc:1} and \ref{sc:2}, respectively, corresponding to reductions of $43\%$ and $49\%$ compared with V-PCA and VLC-\pnp.
 Likewise, in both scenarios, the MRE of LC-VLP is reduced by $25\%$ and $78\%$, respectively, relative to V-PCA and VLC-\pnp.
 In terms of positioning stability, LC-VLP consistently yields the lowest STD, indicating that it maintains a more balanced accuracy across different spatial locations and camera poses, thereby demonstrating superior robustness.
-Moreover, other metrics reported in Table~\ref{tab:sim_res} further confirm that LC-VLP outperforms other baselines in all aspects, exhibiting high accuracy and stability in both position and orientation estimation; hence, further details are omitted for brevity.
+Moreover, other metrics reported in Table~\ref{tab:sim_res} further confirm that LC-VLP outperforms other baselines in all aspects, exhibiting high accuracy and stability in both position and orientation estimation.

+{In Scenario~\ref{sc:2}, we consistently use $\gamma = 100$ to approximate rectangular LEDs with Lam\'e curves.
+In Fig.~\ref{fig:order}, we further illustrate the impact of different curve orders $\gamma$ on the performance of LC-VLP.
+It can be observed that, as $\gamma$ increases, both MPE and MRE of LC-VLP gradually decrease and eventually converge.
+This is because a larger order makes the Lam\'e curve closer to the actual rectangle, thereby improving the accuracy in both the FreeP\textit{n}P and nonlinear optimization stages.
+Moreover, when $\gamma > 100$, the Lam\'e curve is already sufficiently close to a rectangle, and thus further increasing $\gamma$ brings only marginal improvement.
+To avoid floating-point precision loss caused by excessively large exponents, in practical applications, choosing $\gamma\geq100$ is generally sufficient.}

 In Fig.~\ref{fig:sim}, we investigate the impact of LED size and image noise on positioning performance.
 Note that when varying the LED size, the circular LED radius is no longer fixed in Scenario~\ref{sc:1}, while in Scenario~\ref{sc:2} the rectangular LED’s major axis is fixed and the minor axis is treated as the variable.
 We can observe that, as the LED size increases, both position and rotation estimation errors of all algorithms consistently decrease; conversely, increasing image noise leads to higher errors for all methods.
 In particular, in Figs.~\ref{fig:sim}\subref{fig:sim_rr_c} and \subref{fig:sim_rr_c_rot}, as the radius of the circular LED varies, the MPE of LC-VLP ranges from $7.48\cm$ to $1.62\cm$.
 By comparison, the 2\textsuperscript{nd}-best method, V-PCA, achieves an MPE ranging from $9.82\cm$ to $3.00\cm$.
 In terms of rotation accuracy, LC-VLP attains an MRE between $0.92^\circ$ and $0.20^\circ$, whereas the MRE of V-PCA varies from $1.00^\circ$ to $0.32^\circ$.
 In Figs.~\ref{fig:sim}\subref{fig:sim_nn_c} and \subref{fig:sim_nn_c_rot}, as the image noise increases, the MPE of LC-VLP gradually rises to $4.48\cm$ and the MRE increases to $0.56^\circ$.
 In contrast, V-PCA and O\pnp\ are more sensitive to image noise, exhibiting noticeably larger increases in both position and rotation errors.